patrickmaynard/mock-it-all/README.md

 Todo items:

 * Move most functionality to a class called MockLogicCreator
 * Create a package for this by defining a dependency on the Symfony console component.
+  (See your other two packagist packages for a template of how this can work.)
 * Allow the user to type a bin/console command, then text output directly.
 * Set up an official git tag and any boilerplate to make this a packagist package.
   Then put it up on Packagist.